Floer theory and reduced cohomology on open manifolds: Proof of Theorem

-\begin{tm} Suppose $M$ is semi-positive.
-Then $\mathcal{F}^{(i)}_{reg}\cap V_2(F^i)$ is of second category in $V_2(F^i)$ for $i=1,2$. \end{tm} \begin{proof} We need to verify that we can achieve regularity even though we avoid perturbing $H$.
+\begin{tm} Suppose $M$ is monotone or Calabi-Yau.
+Then $\mathcal{F}^{(i)}_{reg}\cap V_2(F^i)$ is of second category in $V_2(F^i)$ for $i=1,2$. \end{tm} \begin{rem} The strengthening of the assumption relative to Theorem \ref{NondegDiss} is required in the case $i=2$.
+Indeed, in this case, the assumption of semi-positivity does not rule out the possibility that for an isolated $(s,\lambda)$ there is a $J_{s,\lambda}$-holomorphic sphere with negative Chern number.
+Once such a sphere is present, its multiple covers interact with Floer trajectories in a non transverse way.
+Invariance of Floer cohomology under homotopies of $J$ can still be established for the semi-positive case by construction chain homotopies for truncated Floer homologies since regularity for that case is easily seen to be an open condition.
+We do not pursue this here. \end{rem} \begin{proof} We need to verify that we can achieve regularity even though we avoid perturbing $H$.
 For the generic smoothness of the moduli spaces see \S16 in \cite{Ritter13}.
 The non-intersection property is a variation of the corresponding claim in \cite{HoferSalamon}.
 Namely, for $i=1$ to show the is to show that the universal moduli spaces

 is a smooth separable Banach space of the expected codimension.
 Here $u_1\in\mathcal{M}^*(J_{s,t})$ and $u_2$ is an $F$ continuation trajectory.
 For this it suffices that the evaluation map

 defined as

 is a submersion.
 For this, apply Lemma 3.4.3. from \cite{MS2}.
 For $i=2$ the argument is similar. \end{proof}